What is a Civil Protective Order (CPO)?

 Generally speaking, the person from whom you are seeking protection must be, “a family member, roommate, someone with whom you had a dating relationship or a child in common, are or were married to, or if they previously dated your current or former boyfriend or girlfriend.
 You may also file if you are the victim of stalking, sexual assault, or sexual abuse.”

 You must also prove that the other individual threatened to commit a crime against you, or did in fact commit a crime against you.
+A DC divorce attorney can help you with these steps.

 How do I get a Civil Protective Order from the Court?